alex-bochkarev/bochkarev.io/content/teaching/_index.md

 I think might be useful for teaching in one or another way.

 ## Mini-courses
-I have designed from scratch and delivered two mini-courses for [School for Molecular and Theoretical Biology](https://molbioschool.org/en/) (SMTB) and Puschino Winter School.
+I have designed from scratch and delivered three mini-courses for [School for Molecular and Theoretical Biology](https://molbioschool.org/en/) (SMTB) and Puschino Winter School.
 Both were aimed at (gifted) high school students and undergrads.
 They had nothing to do with the high school program, but I obviously